Easy Law for Landlords Course

 General law (2) Introduction to criminal law and civil law

-I explain the difference between these two types of law and discuss case law.
+This part explains the difference between these two types of law and discuss case law.
 There is also some content on the different types of ‘legal personnel’ and the work that they do.

 Civil law (1) – contract

 Civil law (2) – tort (or civil wrongs)

 Most non lawyers have never heard of the word ‘tort’ but you will find the laws themselves more familiar.
 They include things like trespass and the law of negligence.
 Here tort law is explained in the context of landlord and tenant law.

 Civil law (3) – trust and equity

 You may wonder what relevance this has to tenancies, but actually trust law underpins the rules which operate when two people own land (or a tenancy) together.
 This section has quite a few interactive diagrams to help you understand how it all works.

 Civil law (4) – agency law

 People don’t often realise that there IS a law of agency.
 However there is, and it is very relevant to both letting agents and the landlords who use them.
 This section will help you understand what your rights are and also the very serious obligations that agents have towards their customers.

 Civil law (5) – land law

 Landlord & tenant law grew out of land law.
 This is a complex area but we have some detailed articles to help you and some more of those helpful interactive diagrams.

 Common law tenancy basics (1)

 We now move over to start looking in detail at tenancy law.
 This part looks at what a lease or tenancy is and compares it to a license.
 We also take a quick look at the law relating to lodgers.

 Common law tenancy basics (2)

 In this part we look at a lease from start to finish – explaining the rules which underlie ALL leases.
 We also take a look at some of the cases which have helped form this area of law.

 The statutory codes (1) Introduction

 The underlying common law rules we looked at in parts 8 and 9 have been changed by statute which has set up various ‘statutory codes’.
 We start with a short history of housing law in this country.
 There are then three short videos which help put it all in context.

 The statutory codes (2) – The Rent Act 1977

 The Rent Act 1977 applies to most tenancies which started before 15 January 1989.
 There are still quite a few of them left but as it is old law, it is not generally well known.
 However after studying this section YOU will know it very well!
 Understanding the Rent Act is particularly important for property investors buying properties with sitting tenants – otherwise you could get caught out.

 The statutory codes (3) The Housing Act 1988

 The Housing Act 1988 is the act which sets up the statutory code in force today.
 So anyone involved in renting property needs to understand how it works.
 We look at it in some detail.

 Shared houses and the Residential Property Tribunal

 In this section we look at the complicated rules which apply when more than one person shares a rented property.
 There is also an interview with Residential Property Chair John Murray which will help give you an insight into how the tribunal works.